Handbook

 Fit note and sick note

-Where the fit note marks your employee as 'may be fit for work', it means the GP believes that returning to work will aid in their recovery and should also provide details on how to get the employee back into work.
+Where the fit note marks your employee as 'may be fit for work', it means that returning to work may aid in their recovery and should also provide details on how to get the employee back into work.
 It's important that you work with your OH service to ensure everything is covered.
 Often the fit note may detail alternative duties for the employee until they feel fit to undertake all their usual duties and this should be agreed by all parties.

-GP's are often not familiar with their patients work or work environment so it may be possible for your local OH department to suggest alternatives to support staff to return to work.
-Where you feel this may be an option you should seek further advice from your OH department who would be responsible for contacting your employee to get the required consent and liaising with the GP.
+GPs, nurses, occupational therapists, pharmacists, and physiotherapists are often not familiar with their patients work or work environment so it may be possible for your local OH department to suggest alternatives to support staff to return to work.
+Where you feel this may be an option you should seek further advice from your OH department who would be responsible for contacting your employee to get the required consent and consulting with the GP.

 Using your occupational health service